man doing survey

 Why should I get an RICS Level 2 Home Survey report?

-The purchase of property is one of the most expensive outgoings you will ever face, but most purchasers neglect to factor in the ongoing cost of maintenance and repairs.
-If you are lucky this could be a couple of thousand pounds a year but if unlucky, this could run to the multiple tens of thousands of pounds.
+The purchase of a property is one of the most expensive outgoings you will ever face, but most purchasers neglect to factor in the ongoing cost of maintenance and repairs.
+If you are lucky, this could be a couple of thousand pounds a year but, if unlucky, this could run to the multiple tens of thousands of pounds.

-An RICS Level 2 Home Survey report will give you sight and understanding of these defects and allow you to pay the right price for your property with these factored in.
-Where the defects and repair costs are either too significant or where the Vendor is unwilling to meet repairs or agree to a price reduction, you can always walk away from the sale knowing that the decision was an informed one.
+An RICS Level 2 Home Survey report will give you a better understanding of the defects present in a property and allow you to agree a price with these factored in.
+Where the defects and repair costs are either too significant, or where the current owner is unwilling to either undertake the repairs or agree to a price reduction, you can always walk away knowing that the decision was an informed one.

 Request a Quote